d3/d3-shape/README.md

 var arcs = pie()(data);
 ```

-Now `arcs` is an array of objects describing each datum’s corresponding arc:
+The first set of parens [constructs](#pie) a pie generator, returning a default pie generator.
+The second set of parens [invokes](#_pie) this generator on the data, returning an array of objects describing each datum’s corresponding arc:

 ```json
 [